 The public’s ignorance of these survivors prompted the creation of “Beneath the Blindfold,” a documentary that captures survivors’ stories.

-One of those survivors is Donald Vance, a US citizen and navy veteran who was working in Iraq as a contractor in 2006.
+One of those survivors is Donald Vance, a US citizen, navy veteran who was working in Iraq as a contractor in 2006.
 When he reported corruption and misappropriation of weapons by the military to the FBI, the military detained and tortured Vance for three months as an enemy combatant.
 “It’s this stain on you, being accused of being a terrorist.
 This should not happen to anyone,” Vance said in “Behind the Blindfold.”

 While the film began to take shape following the Abu Ghraib scandal of 2004, its 2012 release date situates it as a response to Bigelow’s “Zero Dark Thirty.”
 One movie validates torture as a necessary evil; the other reveals the consequences of this viewpoint.